lordhynet/Stack/README.md

 # Stack
-Understanding and handson stack examples in C#
+Understanding and hands-on stack examples in C#